School uniform plays a valuable role in contributing to the ethos of a school and setting the tone for learning. It can help to:

 Look Smart, Work Smart – UNIFORM

 We expect all our students to arrive at school prepared for the day’s lessons.
-They will need to bring a school bag containing at least their planner, two pens, two pencils, ruler and an eraser.
+They will need to bring a school bag containing at least their planner, two pens, two pencils, ruler, eraser, a protractor, compass and scientific calculator.

 Facial piercing is not permitted.

 Hair should be of a natural monochrome colour.
 Hair should be no shorter than a ‘grade 2’ and without ‘tramlines’.
 Long hair should be tied back in practical lessons.
-If students do wish to wear make up this should be ‘natural’.
+It is a student’s responsibility to have bobbles to tie back long hair whenever directed by a member of staff for practical activities.
+Hair bands should be in school colour (black or purple).
+If students do wish to wear makeup this should be ‘natural’.
+No artificial eyelashes or eyelash extensions are permitted.

-Acrylic or gel nails are not appropriate for school - they hinder students in practical lessons and are a health and safety issue.
+Acrylic or gel nails are not appropriate for school and are NOT PERMITTED - they hinder students in practical lessons and are a health and safety issue.
+Natural nails should be short.
+No nail polish is acceptable when your child is studying Food Technology.

 Footwear should be plain black leather type shoes with black laces if worn.
-Trainers and canvas style shoes are not acceptable - see downloads at bottom of the page for examples.
+No branded footwear is acceptable.
+Ballet pumps without a fastening or strap are not permitted, they are not a safe footwear in a practical classroom.
+Trainers, and canvas style shoes are not acceptable – see downloads at the end of the page for examples.

 Years 0-3

-Grey school trousers or skirt, with polo shirt and school sweatshirt.
+Grey school trousers or skirt, with purple or white polo shirt and school sweatshirt.

 School PE t shirt is optional – pupils may wear plain white t shirt and plain black shorts or jogging bottoms/leggings in colder weather.
 Pupils should wear their school jumper over the t-shirt.